George S. Boutwell: Political career (1839–1861)

-Entering politics as a Democrat and supporter of Martin Van Buren, Boutwell was appointed head of the Groton post office by his business partner, who had been appointed postmaster.
-Boutwell's first entry into elective politics was a successful run for the Groton School Committee as a Temperance Party candidate; he would sit on that committee for many years.
-The success prompted him to run for the state legislature on the same party's ticket; because the party was a small third party, he lost badly.
+Entering politics as a Democrat and a supporter of Martin Van Buren, Boutwell was appointed head of the Groton post office by his business partner, who had been appointed postmaster.
+Boutwell's first entry into elective politics was a successful run for the Groton School Committee as a Temperance Party candidate; he sat on that committee for many years.
+The success prompted him to run for the state legislature on the same party's ticket, but as the candidate of a small third party, he lost badly.
 In 1840, he won the Democratic Party nomination, despite temperance opinions that were "offensive to many", but lost in a Whig landslide.
-He finally won on the third try, defeating incumbent John Boynton in 1841.
-He won reelection twice before being defeated in 1844.
-Although he also lost in 1845, he was returned to the state legislature in the 1846 election, serving from 1847 to 1850.
+He won on his third try, defeating incumbent John Boynton in 1841.
+He won the next two annual elections and lost in 1844 and 1845.
+He was returned to the state legislature in the 1846 election and served from 1847 to 1850.
 His elective successes, sometimes in the face of major Whig victories statewide, highlighted Boutwell's potential, and brought him into the Democratic Party's leadership circles.
 He sat on the judiciary and finance committees, where he gained a reputation for thorough research into legislation, and advocated positions favoring free trade, restraint of the money supply, and increased taxes for spending on education and other reforms.
-He supported the Mexican–American War, which (unlike others) he did not view as a major slavery-related issue.
+He supported the Mexican–American War, which, unlike other people at the time, he did not believe was motivated by a desire to expand slavery.

-While in the state House of Representatives, Boutwell ran three times for United States House of Representatives, losing by significant margins to his Whig opponents.
-In 1848, he was considered for the Democratic nomination for governor, placing third in the nominating convention.
+While in the state House of Representatives, Boutwell ran three times for a seat in the United States House of Representatives, losing by significant margins to his Whig opponents.
+In 1848, he was considered for the Democratic nomination for governor, placing third at the nominating convention.
 In 1849, he was appointed state banking commissioner by Whig Governor George N. Briggs, a position in which he inspected bank charters that were subject to renewal.
 In this position, he gained a wealth of experience in matters of banking and finance.